Senior Vice President, ICF International

-Marko Bourne is a principal at BAH, where he leads the Federal Emergency Management Agency (FEMA) market team.
-He has more than 29 years of experience in emergency services, emergency management, policy, governmental and legislative affairs, and public affairs.
-Previously, he was the director of policy and program analysis for FEMA (2006-2009) and director of business development for homeland security at Earth Tech Inc./Tyco International (2004-2006).
+Marko Bourne is the Senior Vice President for Strategic Initiatives and Disaster Management at ICF International.
+He has more than 34 years of experience in emergency services, emergency management, policy, governmental and legislative affairs, and public affairs.
+Previously, he was the Principal/Officer in charge of Booz Allen Hamilton’s homeland security and emergency management practice, also director of policy and program analysis for FEMA (2006-2009) and director of business development for homeland security at Earth Tech Inc./Tyco International (2004-2006).
 He also was acting director of the Department of Homeland Security’s National Incident Management System Integration Center and deputy director of FEMA’s Preparedness Division (2003-2004).

 Kay C. Goss